St. Louis Breast Lift Specialist

 You should be up and about in a day or two after surgery, but don't plan on returning to work for a week or more, depending on how you feel.
 And avoid lifting anything over your head for 3 to 4 weeks.
 Your surgeon will give you detailed instructions for gradually resuming your normal activities.

-Even though your surgeon will make every effort to make your scars as inconspicuous as possible, mastopexy scars are permanent and will not be invisible.
+Even though your experienced cosmetic surgeon will make every effort to make your scars as inconspicuous as possible, mastopexy scars are permanent and will not be invisible.
 They may remain lumpy and red for months, then gradually become less obvious, perhaps eventually fading to thin white lines.
 Fortunately, the scars are located on the lower part of the breast and will not be visible to others even if you wear low-cut tops.

 The results of a breast lift will not last forever, and the effects of gravity, aging, and weight fluctuations will eventually take their toll again.
 Women who get implants along with a mastopexy usually find that the results last longer.